 •Where an individual has possibly committed a criminal offence against or related to a child

 •Where an individual has behaved towards a child/children in a way that indicates they may pose a risk of harm to children

 It is the role of the LADO to manage and have oversight of any such allegations, regardless of the agency that the person works for.

-Working Together to Safeguard Children states that every member agency of the Safeguarding Children Board should have a Named Senior Officer and Senior Manager with responsibility for allegations against staff.
+Working Together to Safeguard Children states that every member agency of the Safeguarding Children Partnership should have a Named Senior Officer and Senior Manager with responsibility for allegations against staff.
 Their main role is to receive information about allegations within their organisation, and to ensure that the procedure for referral to the LADO is followed.

 All allegations within this procedure that come to the employer’s attention should be notified to the LADO within one working day.
 The LADO will discuss the matter with the senior manager and where necessary obtain further details of the allegation details and circumstances in which it was made.
 The LADO may arrange for an Allegations Management meeting to take place, to enable all relevant parties to discuss the allegation in context.
 The subject of the allegation would not be invited to attend this meeting.